 - What is the coverage amount per therapy session?

-It is important to us that we are respecting your time and ours.
-Therefore, it is our policy that we are notified of cancellations within less than 48 hours.
-No shows and cancellations received within less than 48 hours WILL result in fees equivalent to the full session.
-Thank you for your understanding.
+No shows and cancellations within less than 48 hours WILL result in fees equivalent to the full session.

 Inclement weather is defined as weather that presents hazardous driving conditions.
 In the event of inclement weather, our office makes an early determination as to whether we will be closed or remain open.